 “Octasic has always delivered superior quality products, with unmatched performance and power.
 Vocallo will allow us to expand our business into new markets,” saidDavid Mandelstam ( News – Alert), president and CEO of Sangoma Technologies, in a statement.

-Having read the white paper that Octasic has put out for the Vocallo product (which you can find here), Vocallo promises a number of advantages over current DSP technologies that could help take Asterisk to the next level.
+Having read the white paper that Octasic has put out for the Vocallo product, Vocallo promises a number of advantages over current DSP technologies that could help take Asterisk to the next level.
 Amongst these:

 More Features and Capabilities